 Acoustic neuroma facial paralysis affects patients in different ways, therefore it is very important to understand the type of facial paralysis in order to determine the best treatment option.
 Facial paralysis following acoustic neuroma removal can be mild to severe, and there is also a chance of developing synkinesis during recovery.

 Treating an acoustic neuroma requires expert support.
-Fortunately, Dr. Azizzadeh of The Facial Paralysis Institute has the skills and experience to address acoustic neuroma facial paralysis.
+Fortunately, Dr. Babak Azizzadeh of The Facial Paralysis Institute has the skills and experience to address acoustic neuroma facial paralysis.
 He works with acoustic neuroma facial paralysis patients to understand their symptoms.
 Dr. Azizzadeh then crafts a custom treatment plan designed to deliver long-lasting results.

 Dr. Azizzadeh is a dual-certified and Harvard-trained facial plastic and reconstructive surgeon.
 He is globally recognized for his industry expertise and has performed many facial paralysis procedures over the years.
-Meanwhile, Dr. Azizzadeh constantly explores ways to help acoustic neuroma facial paralysis patients, too.
+Dr. Azizzadeh constantly explores ways to help acoustic neuroma facial paralysis patients, too.
 He is committed to helping his patients in any way possible, and to accomplish his goal, explores innovative treatment options.
 That way, Dr. Azizzadeh ensures each of his acoustic neuroma facial paralysis patients can accomplish their treatment goals.

-Schedule Your Acoustic Neuroma Consultation Today
+Schedule an Acoustic Neuroma Treatment Consultation with Dr. Azizzadeh

 Dr. Azizzadeh dedicates the necessary time and resources to evaluate acoustic neuroma facial paralysis patients.
 He then works with his patients to determine the best course of action to treat their acoustic neuroma facial paralysis symptoms.
 Dr. Azizzadeh even responds to a patient’s acoustic neuroma facial paralysis concerns or questions to ensure this individual knows what to expect throughout treatment.